iCliniq Logo

 Hello doctor,

-My CBC test showed RBC level as 7.1.
+My CBC test showed an RBC level of 7.1.
 Doctors told me that this value is high.
-The MCV is 56.8 and MCH is 15.4 which are low.
+The MCV is 56.8 and the MCH is 15.4, which are low.
 I used to smoke when I did the first test.
-When I went for the test again after 2 months, I had quit smoking.
+When I went for the test again after two months, I had quit smoking.
 Even then the result was the same.
-Please advise.

 Hi,